UK · Financial services · GLACIS guides · Updated April 2026

 "We do not plan to introduce extra regulations for AI.
 Instead, we’ll rely on existing frameworks… The technology evolves every three to six months, making prescriptive rules impractical."

 The FCA will "intervene in cases of egregious failures that are not dealt with."
-While there's no prescriptive compliance checklist, firms must be able to demonstrate their AI systems produce fair, transparent outcomes.
+There is no prescriptive compliance checklist.
+Firms must be able to demonstrate that AI systems produce fair, transparent outcomes — and the bar for that demonstration is rising as the Mills Review unfolds.

 The Consumer Duty (in force since July 2023) is the FCA’s primary lens for assessing AI in retail financial services.
 It requires firms to act to deliver good outcomes across four areas: